Pets

 Community cats (길고양이)

 Under Korea's Animal Protection Act (동물보호법), community cats that naturally inhabit urban areas should not be admitted to shelters.
-The city's response is a Trap-Neuter-Return program (포획-중성화-방사, TNR) that began in 2008.
-Seoul has since expanded its TNR infrastructure with dedicated spay/neuter capacity.
+Local governments instead use Trap-Neuter-Return programs (포획-중성화-방사, TNR) and neighborhood-level management.

 You may notice feeding stations outside your apartment building or in your neighborhood.
 Solo volunteers manage most of this activity.
 Individual districts run annual TNR enrollment periods where volunteers can register community cats for free neutering.
 Check your district office website for current enrollment dates.

 This is a normal and legal part of neighborhood life in Korea.
 Whether to feed community cats in your area is a local social question with strong feelings on both sides.
-Getting familiar with your building's norms is worth doing early.
+Getting familiar with your building's norms early is worth doing.

 Quick-reference checklist